Igno-C/UltVox/README.md

 # UltVox
 Program to convert models into voxel approximations.

 Currently supports .obj files and .ron files with a custom format.
+Also has a scuffed .litematic export.
 Casts axis aligned rays to voxelize models.

 ---